-Enjoy this deliciously sweet snow peas recipe.
+Enjoy this deliciously sweet snow pea recipe.
 It's crunchy and full of flavors.
 A quick and easy vegetable soup for dinner.

-Snow peas are those kinda veggies that if you are handed a basket full of them you would roll your eyes, not knowing what to do with them!.
-But now you have here a new snow peas recipe.
+Snow pea or snow peas are those veggies that, if you're handed a basket full of them, you would roll your eyes, not knowing what to do with them!
+But now you have here a new snow pea recipe.

-Many snow peas recipes out there just fry snow peas in butter, but here I want you to enjoy a dynamic of flavors.
+Many snow pea recipes out there just fry snow peas in butter, but here I want you to enjoy this recipe full of dynamic flavors.
 If you have tried this spring onion soup, then you'll love this snow peas recipe too.

 What are snow peas?

-- Here in France, the snow peas are referred to as "mangetout" because you eat everything, lol.
+- Here in France, snow peas are referred to as "mangetout" because you eat everything.

 - Snow peas contain natural sugar, so they are sweet and tasty to be eaten raw, they're crisp and crunchy.